samster395/samster395.github.io/_posts/2024-2-4-3D-Printer-Waste-Recycling.md

 Note: this frame and chute design is far from perfect as when they push stick isnt in place it throws stuff everywhere, I'll probably refine the design to stop that.

-I guess it's possible could could print the whole thing but I'm not sure about strength compared to wood and also I have loads of spare wood and not loads of spare filament.
+I guess it's possible you could print the whole thing but I'm not sure about strength compared to wood and also I have loads of spare wood and not loads of spare filament.

 <img src='https://i.imgur.com/vJYrUBJ.jpg'>